openUC2/openUC2.github.io/docs/01_General/01_ModuleDeveloperKit/README.md

 Feel free to copy the template design we created for you: [Tinkercad UC2 Insert Template](https://www.tinkercad.com/things/j9oYjW6ftqo-openuc2-insert-template)

+#### Steps to get your tinkercad design ready for 3D printing:

+Go to Tinkercad.com and login or register for a free account.
 ![](./IMAGES/tinkercadv4/tinkercad_6.png)

+As a student of teacher you have access to this for free:
 ![](./IMAGES/tinkercadv4/tinkercad_5.png)

+You can also use your google account to login:
 ![](./IMAGES/tinkercadv4/tinkercad_4.png)

+Once you're logged in, you can start with a new design or copy our template by clicking on the link above.
 ![](./IMAGES/tinkercadv4/tinkercad_3.png)

+Here, we have imported the STL file from below which you can now freely modify or derive it from our template.
 ![](./IMAGES/tinkercadv4/tinkercad_2.png)

+You can download the file as an STL and print it.
 ![](./IMAGES/tinkercadv4/tinkercad_1.png)